exasol/database-migration/README.md

 - Import from **S3**: See [Exasol-1774](https://www.exasol.com/support/browse/Exasol-1774) for single file import, for importing multiple files scroll down to [S3](#s3)

-For more details on `IMPORT` see paragraph 2.2.2 of the User Manual
+For more details on `IMPORT` see paragraph 2.2.2 in the User Manual.
+For further help on typical CSV-formatting issues, see [SOL-578](https://www.exasol.com/support/browse/SOL-578).

 ### DB2
 See script [db2_to_exasol.sql](db2_to_exasol.sql)